-A refreshing sorbet and rose wine dessert and cocktail all in one!
+A refreshing sorbet and rosé float wine dessert and cocktail all in one!

-This summer we have totally been into all sorts of frozen drinks and desserts, which is somewhat of a departure from our typical drinks, but with the hot weather we have been having recently, serving anything frozen and frosty is going to be delicious!
+This summer we have totally been into all sorts of frozen drinks and desserts.
+They are somewhat of a departure from our typical drinks, but with the hot weather, serving anything frozen and frosty is going to be delicious!
 Our Blueberry Mint Sorbet Sparkling Rosé Float checks both the dessert and the drink box off the list, which is why this delicious fruity, frozen and fizzy float is tops on our summer sippers list!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 What is a sorbet?
 When most people think of a sorbet, they start thinking about sorbet’s close cousin sherbet, but there is a big difference.
-While sherbet is made with a combination of fruit juice and cream, a sorbet is made by using fruit or fruit juice and sugar syrup which results in a denser more flavorful dessert.
+Sherbet is made with a combination of fruit juice and cream, and sorbet is made by using fruit or fruit juice and sugar syrup which results in a denser more flavorful dessert.
 In our case, we used some of the those fresh blueberries and some of our spring mint to make our sorbet.

 We started out by freezing the blueberries until they were solid.
 While we were waiting for the berries to freeze, we made a little fresh mint simple syrup.
 The mint simple syrup brings a combination of sweetness and refreshing cool herbaceous edge to the table.
 Blueberry works really well with herbal flavors so this is a fantastic flavor combination.